A User is any of the following:

 In addition, if you enable any integration services in your Storbie Customer Website, such as via an API, then any 3rd party organisation that you provide an access key to will be able to use that service to retrieve you and your shopper’s personal data.

-When you request for your Storbie Customer Website to connect with a Storbie Supplier Website or Marketplace, then a notification is sent to that site which contains the name and email address of the Storbie Customer Website's owner.
+When you request for your Storbie Customer Website to connect with a Storbie Supplier Website or Storbie Aggregation Website, then a notification is sent to that site which contains the name and email address of the Storbie Customer Website owner.

 When you connect with a Storbie Supplier Website, Storbie will share with the owner of the relevant Storbie Supplier Website which specific products you have chosen to connect with.

-When you connect with a Storbie Marketplace Website, Storbie will share with the owner of the relevant Storbie Marketplace Website the details of products that your Storbie Customer Website is displaying in that Marketplace.
+When you connect with a Storbie Aggregation Website, Storbie will share with the owner of the relevant Storbie Aggregation Website the details of products that your Storbie Customer Website is displaying in that Storbie Aggregation Website.

-Storbie will share statistics about your Storbie Customer Website with Marketplaces and Suppliers such as total page hits, order counts and purchase value.
-These statistics will be filtered to only those that are relevant to the products and other assets, such as images, that are from or displayed in their site and will not contain any of your shopper’s personal data unless you have configured that Supplier to fulfil orders on your behalf.
+Storbie will share statistics about your Storbie Customer Website with Storbie Aggregation Website and Storbie Supplier Websites such as total page hits, order counts and purchase value.
+These statistics will be filtered to only those that are relevant to the products and other assets, such as images, that are from or displayed in their site and will not contain any of your Storbie Customer Shopper’s personal data unless you have configured for them to receive this information in order to assist with the fulfilment of the order.

 A Storbie Customer Shopper is anyone who accesses a Storbie Customer Website who does not have back-office administrator access (e.g. to view the website and buy products or services).